Coral-Ann/CV/README.md

 My work as a CMS developer (and prior as IT support) involved constant technical problem solving.

 **Team-player**<br>
-I thoroughly enjoy working with others, camaraderie and support are always great motivators for creating high-quality work.
+I truly enjoy working with others, camaraderie and support are always great motivators for creating high quality projects.
+The Makers course led us to work on both individual and joint projects and I was comfortable with either arrangement.
+My previous experience working in teams has been beneficial, with one of my strengths being the ability to ensure that others, not only the loudest voices, have the opportunity to put forward their ideas, whilst also always being willing to put forward ideas of my own, so that we identify the best solution most effectively.

 **Creative**<br>
 My art background is great, both for having an eye for front-end design and also for out of the box thinking when dealing with errors and bugs.
 As a freelance designer I created both digital and conventional art and was required to build strong relationships with my clients and in consequence understand their needs.
 This skill relates well to a consultancy role where I will also need to build similar relationships with clients, however instead of creating art I will be coding for them.